anderskm/lettuce-3D-segmentation/README.md

 # Segmentation of Lettuce in Coloured 3D Point Clouds for Fresh Weight Estimation
-This repository contains the source code for the novel segmentation method of lettuce in coloured 3D point clouds presented in journal paper [Segmentation of Lettuce in Coloured 3D Point Clouds for Fresh Weight Estimation](https://github.com/anderskm/lettuce-3D-segmentation).
+This repository contains the source code for the novel segmentation method of lettuce in coloured 3D point clouds presented in journal paper [Segmentation of lettuce in coloured 3D point clouds for fresh weight estimation](https://doi.org/10.1016/j.compag.2018.09.010).

 The [`src`](src/) folder contains the source code along with Makefiles and program descriptions.